PX4/PX4-Devguide/en/concept/architecture.md

 > to be changed include `uORB`, `parameter interface`, `dataman` and `perf`).

 There are 2 different ways that a module can be executed:
-- **Tasks**: The module runs in its own task with its own stack and process priority (this is the more common way).
+- **Tasks**: The module runs in its own task with its own stack and process priority.
 - **Work queues**: The module runs on a shared task, meaning that it does not own a stack.
-  Multiple tasks run on the same stack with a single priority per work queue.
+  Multiple tasks can run on the same stack with a single priority per work queue.

-  A task is scheduled by specifying a fixed time in the future.
+  A task is scheduled by specifying a fixed time in the future, or via uORB topic update callback.
-  The advantage is that it uses less RAM, but the task is not allowed to sleep or poll on a message.
+  The advantage is that it uses less RAM and potentially less task switches, but the task is not allowed to sleep or poll on a message, or do blocking IO (such as reading from a file).

-  Work queues are used for periodic tasks, such as sensor drivers or the land detector.
+  Long-running tasks (doing heavy computation) should potentially also run in a separate task or at least a separate work queue.

 > **Note** Tasks running on a work queue do not show up in `top`
-> (only the work queues themselves can be seen - e.g. as `lpwork`).
+> (only the work queues themselves can be seen - e.g. as `wq:lp_default`).
+> Use `work_queue status` to display all active work queue items.

 ### Background Tasks